Cyber Risk Scoring with QUBO: A Quantum and Hybrid Benchmark Study

 \section{Abstract}

-Assessing cyber risk in complex IT infrastructures poses significant challenges due to the dynamic, interconnected nature of digital systems.
-Traditional methods often fall short, relying on static and largely qualitative models that do not scale with system complexity and fail to capture systemic interdependencies.
-In this work, we introduce a novel quantitative approach to cyber risk assessment based on Quadratic Unconstrained Binary Optimization (QUBO), a formulation compatible with both classical computing and quantum annealing.
-We demonstrate the capabilities of our approach using a realistic 255-nodes layered infrastructure, showing how risk spreads in non-trivial patterns that are difficult to identify through visual inspection alone.
-To assess scalability, we further conduct extensive experiments on networks up to 1000 nodes comparing classical, quantum, and hybrid classical-quantum workflows.
-Our results reveal that although quantum annealing produces solutions comparable to classical heuristics, its potential advantages are significantly hindered by the embedding overhead required to map the densely connected cyber-risk QUBO onto the limited connectivity of current quantum hardware.
-By contrast, hybrid quantum-classical solvers avoid this bottleneck and therefore emerge as a promising option, combining competitive scaling with an improved ability to explore the solution space and identify more stable risk configurations.
-Overall, this work delivers two main advances.
-First, we present a rigorous, tunable, and generalizable mathematical model for cyber risk that can be adapted to diverse infrastructures and domains through flexible parameterization.
-Second, we provide the first comparative study of classical, quantum, and hybrid approaches for cyber risk scoring at scale, highlighting the emerging potential of hybrid quantum-classical methods for large-scale infrastructures.
+Assessing cyber risk in complex IT infrastructures is challenging due to the dynamic, interconnected nature of digital systems.
+Traditional methods rely on static, qualitative models that fail to scale and ignore systemic interdependencies.
+We introduce a quantitative approach to cyber risk assessment based on Quadratic Unconstrained Binary Optimization (QUBO), a formulation compatible with both classical computing and quantum annealing.
+Applied to a realistic 255-node layered infrastructure, the model reveals how risk spreads along non-trivial propagation paths invisible to visual inspection.
+We further conduct scalability experiments on networks up to 800 nodes, comparing classical, quantum, and hybrid workflows.
+Although quantum annealing produces solutions comparable to classical heuristics, its advantages are hindered by the embedding overhead required to map dense cyber-risk QUBOs onto current quantum hardware.
+Hybrid quantum-classical solvers avoid this bottleneck, combining competitive scaling with superior exploration of the solution space and more stable risk configurations.
+This work delivers two advances: a rigorous, tunable, and generalizable QUBO model for cyber risk, adaptable to diverse infrastructures through flexible parameterization; and the first comparative study of classical, quantum, and hybrid solvers for cyber risk scoring at scale.